 In contrast to some sister programs at other universities, however, internships are not a formal requirement.
 We recognize some students have already acquired extensive professional experience before entering our program - with prior internships or regular employment - and understand their time may be spent more valuably elsewhere, such as with further language study, elective coursework or study/travel abroad.

-Recent Patterson School students interned at US diplomatic missions in Adana, Dakar, Doha, Guangzhou,The Hague, Paris, Skopje, Vientiane and Vilnius; in Beijing at the UK Embassy and in Washington at the Kyrgyz Embassy; in the Canadian Parliament and the Asamblea Legislativa de Costa Rica; with non-governmental organizations in Chile, Costa Rica, Honduras, India, Israel, Nicaragua, Romania, South Africa, Switzerland, Rwanda; with multilateral organizations such as the United Nations, International Organization for Migration, African Development Bank and the Inter-American Development Bank.
+Recent Patterson School students interned at US diplomatic missions in Adana, Dakar, Doha, Guangzhou,The Hague, Paris, Rio de Janiero, Skopje, Vientiane and Vilnius; in Beijing at the UK Embassy and in Washington at the Kyrgyz Embassy; in the Canadian Parliament and with the Chilean government; with NGOs in Chile, Costa Rica, Haiti, Israel, Nicaragua, South Africa, Switzerland, Rwanda; with multilateral organizations such as the United Nations, International Organization for Migration, African Development Bank and the Inter-American Development Bank.

-Students also undertook internships in Washington at the Departments of State, Commerce, Defense, Energy, and Homeland Security; as well as with Congress, OPIC and CIA.
+Students also undertook internships in Washington at the Departments of State, Commerce, Defense, Energy, and Homeland Security; as well as with Congress, USTR, OPIC GAO, and CIA.
 Equally popular are stints at think tanks like CSIS, the CATO Institute, or the Atlantic Council.
-Others students spread across the United States with business organizations (such as Alltech, Northrop Grumman, World Trade Centers), NGOs (Sister Cities, Kentucky Refugee Ministries, Nuclear Age Peace Foundation, Transparency International, Council of State Governments, Open Society Institute) and government.
+Others students spread across the United States with business organizations (such as Alltech, Gulfstream Aerospace, Northrop Grumman, World Trade Centers), NGOs (Carter Center, Sister Cities, Kentucky Refugee Ministries, Nuclear Age Peace Foundation, Transparency International, Council of State Governments, Open Society Institute) and government.